-We connect school leaders, policy-makers, and organisations with an elite network of serving practitioners and leading university academics.
+We connect school leaders, policy-makers, and organisations with an elite network of values-driven serving practitioners and leading university academics.

 At Koinonia Educational, our mission is to gather the best speakers, practitioners, researchers, and coaches for the benefit of the broader education community.
 As a not-for-profit, we value collaboration, integrity, cultural responsiveness, and a passion for lifelong learning.
 We are committed to empowering educators and institutions worldwide to thrive and make a lasting impact.

 Meet our Director, Simon Uttley.
-As a serving secondary school Headteacher, Professor of Education at the University of Notre Dame (USA), and Honorary Professor at St Mary’s University, London, his work is at the intersection of practice and academia.
+As a serving secondary school Headteacher, Professor of Education at the University of Notre Dame (USA), London, and Honorary Professor at St Mary’s University, London, his work is at the intersection of practice and academia.

 Tailored solutions for educational leaders, delivered by current experts.